Back to OUR DONORS

 “I also liked the idea of being able to fund an entire project – the construction of an entire well – with the donation,” Adam says.
 “It felt symbolic to me in the same way that buying an expensive engagement ring is meant to be symbolic.”

-So shortly before Adam proposed to Gab on a Vancouver beach at sunset last August, and slid a lovely and environmentally friendly lab-grown diamond onto her finger, he donated $5,200 to Lifewater on their behalf to drill a water well in Haiti.
+So shortly before Adam proposed to Gab on a Vancouver beach at sunset in August 2021, and slid a lovely and environmentally friendly lab-grown diamond onto her finger, he donated $5,200 to Lifewater on their behalf to drill a water well in Haiti.

 Since then, the 130-foot well has been completed and hundreds of villagers in Nan Madame Grison are enjoying safe water each day (go here for details).